kirk-the-jerk/BeatEdit/README.md

 WARNING
 =======
-This is a "version 0.1" product.
+This is a "pre-release" product.
 I have put reasonable effort into it being robust and reliable, but have done *minimal* testing on it.
 So please manually back up your BoxVR files before using this!
 I tested against the newest PC (Steam) version of BoxVR; IDK if this works with